bexelbie/bexelbie.github.io/_posts/2016-08-12-no-one-hates-your-phone.md

       $3 because of a similar accounting issue.

 [^7]: This is also a simplification.
 Some people argue that part of
-      Apple's motivates have to do with keeping their ecosystem from fragmenting which helps the Apps side of the house.
+      Apple's motivation is to keep their ecosystem from fragmenting which helps the Apps side of the house.